error-404xdhruv/error-404xdhruv/README.md

 <div align="center">

-### Show some ❤️ by starring some of the repositories & following me!
+### Show some ❤️ by following me and starring some of the repositories !

 </div>